-Dr. Fair is an assistant professor in the Center for Peace and Security Studies (CPASS), within Georgetown University's Edmund A. Walsh School of Foreign Service.
+Dr. Fair is an associate professor in the Peace and Security Studies Program, within Georgetown University's Edmund A. Walsh School of Foreign Service.
 Previously, she has served as a senior political scientist with the RAND Corporation, a political officer to the United Nations Assistance Mission to Afghanistan in Kabul, and as a senior research associate in USIP's Center for Conflict Analysis and Prevention.
-She is also a senior fellow with the Counter Terrorism Center at West Point.
+She is also a senior fellow with the Combating Terrorism Center at West Point.

 She can cause trouble in multiple languages.

 - June 12, 2013: U.S. House of Representatives, Committee on Homeland Security, Subcommittee on Counterterrorism and Intelligence on "Protecting the Homeland against Mumbai-Style Attacks and the Threat from Lashkar-e-Taiba."
 PDF

 - Feb 8, 2012: U.S. House of Representatives, Committee on Foreign Affairs, Oversight and Investigations Sub-Committee on "Balochistan."
 PDF

 - Nov 3, 2011: House Committee on Foreign Affairs, Subcommittee on the Middle East and South Asia on "2014 and Beyond: U.S. Policy Towards Afghanistan and Pakistan, Part I." PDF

 - May 24, 2011: Senate Foreign Relations Committee on "Lashkar-e-Taiba beyond Bin Laden: Enduring Challenges for the Region and the International Community."
 PDF

 - Dec 9, 2009: House Subcommittee on National Security and Foreign Affairs on "U.S. Aid to Pakistan: Planning and Accountability."
 PDF